bfitech/zapcore/CONTRIBUTING.md

 ====================

-Found a bug?
+Find a bug?
 Help us fix it.

-## 0. General Workflow

-0. Fork from Github web interface.
+0. Fork from Github.

 1. Clone your fork and load dependencies: